somecodingwitch/dotnetx/README.md

 # 🛡 dotnetx

-**dotnetx** is an utility CLI for managint .NET installations and analyzing projects and solutions.
+**dotnetx** is an utility CLI for managing .NET installations and analyzing projects.

 > [!WARNING]
 >